 But over time, gum disease can actually destroy your teeth, gums, and jaw.
 At Ivory Dental Studio, Dr. Gill practices advanced gum care to preserve your smile, reverse or halt gum disease, and keep your mouth and body healthy.
 Call today to schedule a consultation.

 One of the first steps is understanding the extent of your gum disease.
-Along with traditional periodontal diagnosis techniques, Dr. Gill and her team use special saliva diagnosis tools to check bacteria levels and understand the extent of your condition.
+Along with traditional periodontal diagnosis techniques, your dentist in Niagara Falls, ON and her team use special saliva diagnosis tools to check bacteria levels and understand the extent of your condition.
 From there, we can tailor your treatment to best suit your needs.

 By using a combination of scaling and root planing, our expert periodontal therapist, Karyn, can perform a deep clean of your gums and teeth to eliminate harmful bacteria.
 Antimicrobial therapy, laser treatments, and customized home care protocols may be required depending on your needs, but Karyn will always walk you through your options before recommending further care.